 What is the economy?
 The answer today is mostly markets, choice, investment, and profit.
-Yet, this seemingly universal definition tells us more about the power of capitalism and contemporary economics than the specific, diverse, and complex relations between economy and society, markets and culture, power and domination.
+Yet, this seemingly universal definition tells us more about the power of capitalism and contemporary economics than the diverse and complex social relationships that are economy and society, markets and culture, power and domination.
 This course enables students to understand, go beyond, and critique such narrow visions of the economy through an introduction to economic anthropology.
-Based on the classical foundations from Marcel Mauss, Karl Marx, to Karl Polanyi, the anthropological perspective on economy focuses on how people in different places produce, circulate, and consume things to make a living.
-This living is not just a pay check, it is everything, it is society, family, intimacy, struggle, belonging, and alienation.
+The anthropological perspective on economy focuses on how people in different places produce, circulate, and consume things to make a living.
+This living is not just a paycheck, it is everything, it is society, family, intimacy, struggle, belonging, love, and alienation.

-This course provides an overview of these key concepts and debates across time and space by focusing on things, how they hold value, how they become commodities, and how commodification turns labour, land, or money into things.
-Each week of this course introduces a different thing or commodity from shells, cotton, fashion designs, cocktails, land, mobile money, credit, water, sugar, papayas, mushrooms, to life itself.
-Through things, this course provides a different, critical perspective on contemporary issues of economy, culture, and power from financialization, branding, global commodity chains, work, outsourcing, uneven development, to environmental degradation, and neoliberalism.
+This course provides an overview of the key concepts and debates of economic anthropology across time and space by focusing on how things circulate in various forms, hold value, how they become gifts or commodities, and how commodification turns labour, land, or money into things.
+Through these studies, the course offers a critical perspective on the complex and diverse contemporary issues of economy, culture, and power from markets, gifts, data, commodity chains, work, outsourcing, transnational migration, uneven development, to environmental degradation, and neoliberalism.